WirelessIoTSolutions/NB-IoT-Relay-Service-Code-Samples/README.md

 ### Uplink messages

-Uplink messages are sent from the device to over the relay service to a message consumer.
+Uplink messages are sent from the device over the relay service to a message consumer.
 Parameters can be accessed on the NRS dashboard.

 To send an uplink message, use `uplink.py`.